ashishgohel/Springboot-Kafka-sample/README.md

-# DaimlerAssignment - Calculate number of litre of fuel has been filled along with the total fuel cost.
+# Calculate amount of fuel has been filled and corresponding fuel cost.

 **Tech stack**: Java, SpringBoot, Kafka.